blockonomics/Programming_Bitcoin_Payment_Buttons/readme.md

 <summary> Blockonomics Website Setup </summary>

 * Create your payment link from [here](https://www.blockonomics.co/merchants) by going to PAYMENT BUTTONS/URL tab.
-* Head to [this line](https://github.com/AJ-54/Blockonomics_Programming_Links/blob/75a4f139d298cd43dfafe20525d9823a31e3a44b/app/Http/Controllers/HomeController.php#L67) and replace the `parent_uid` with your value.
+* Head to [this line](https://github.com/blockonomics/Programming_Bitcoin_Payment_Buttons/blob/master/app/Http/Controllers/HomeController.php#L67) and replace the `parent_uid` with your value.
 Note that `parent_uid` is the one which is appended in your payment link after `https://www.blockonomics.co/pay-url/`.
-* Go to `OPTIONS` in the PAYMENT BUTTONS/URL tab on [this page](https://www.blockonomics.co/merchants#/page3).
+* Go to `OPTIONS` in the PAYMENT BUTTONS/URL tab on [this page](https://www.blockonomics.co/merchants).
 You need to setup the `ORDER HOOK URL` and `Redirection URL`.
 * To test the code locally, follow instructions from [this](https://www.youtube.com/watch?v=6Ydk32avIgo) video and make sure to place the `<domain>/receive` as your order hook url and `<domain>/home` as redirection url.
 Here `<domain>` is the domain you get from reverse proxy (Ngrok/localtunnel).
-* Please make sure you are using `http` and not `https`.
-Your domain would be in `https` but place `http` URL in the order hook url and redirection url.
 * Make sure to save your changes!

 </details>